 - Automate financial reporting and analytics

-Remain agile.
 All this work does no good if you aren’t willing to adapt as your situation changes.
 This might mean adjusting how you manage reporting or how you structure your staff.
 Also, frequently monitor performance and make necessary portfolio changes quickly.
-The willingness to change, try new approaches and embrace the opportunities that surface is the essence of performance banking.
-It's what will get your institution through tough economic times stronger and more ready to grow in whatever "new normal" comes out of this crisis.
+That willingness to change, try new approaches and embrace opportunities will get your institution through tough economic times stronger and more ready to grow in whatever "new normal" comes out of this crisis.

 For more practical, actionable strategies to help you lean into the future of banking, download our new white paper, Banking in 2021: The Focus on Efficiency.